weaveworks-experiments/weave-kube/README.md

 # weave-kube

-Weave Net integration with Kubernetes for seamless turn-up
+Weave Net integration with Kubernetes for seamless turn-up.

 This repo contains a Kubernetes add-on (a DaemonSet) to install Weave Net with one command, and the source code for the image which